Macrometacorp/docs/docs/cep/enrich-data/enrich-data-with-collection.md

 ### 2. Open a Stream Window

-The Macrometa Streams console does not persist messages, so in order to see them, you must have the console open before you send.
+The Macrometa Streams console does not persist messages, so to see them, you must have the console open before you send.

 1. In a new tab or window, open the Macrometa console.
 1. Click **Streams**.